There's a wealth of sports hydration products on the market - but what do they all do?

-With a flood of sports hydration products on the market, Dr Kevin Currell, a performance nutritionist at the English Institute of Sport, looks at what cyclists should be drinking, and when.
+Dr Kevin Currell, head of performance nutrition at the English Institute of Sport, looks at what cyclists should be drinking, and when.

 What it does: These tend to only contain protein, with maybe a small amount of carbohydrate, plus other vitamins and minerals.
 There's reams of scientific research showing that consuming protein after training will increase something called muscle protein synthesis.
 This simply means the body is building the muscle.
 Consuming protein after training helps the body repair muscles and promote adaptation (where muscles are repaired to become more suited to their use).